vzaar/vzaar-api-ruby/README.md

 ### Previous versions of vzaar gem

-This version is not compatible with any of the previous versions of vzaar gem (0.2.x series) 0.2.x series is no more maintained
+This version is not backwards compatible with any of the previous versions of vzaar gem (0.2.x series) 0.2.x series is no longer maintained.

 ### Contributing